Making Sure Your Dream Home

 How long will it take to receive the inspection report once completed?

-Our reports are typically 95% complete at the end of the inspection and generally emailed, faxed, hand delivered or mailed to you the same day, however, worse case scenario is 24 hours (excluding holidays) from the time we leave the inspection site.
+Our reports are typically 95% complete at the end of the inspection and generally emailed to you the same day, however, worse case scenario is 24 hours (excluding holidays) from the time we leave the inspection site.

 Will I be able to attend the inspection?